OlinDataVis/ardrone_gazebo/README.md

-# ardrone_gazebo (adapted for SoftDes pt 2)
+# ardrone_gazebo (adapted for DataVis)
 Gazebo simulator test environment for the Parrot ArDrone.
 The world is a simulated version of the ISR 7th floor.
 The ArDrone model is based on the implementation of a gazebo simulator for the Ardrone 2.0 written by Hongrong Huang and Juergen Sturm of the Computer Vision Group at the Technical University of Munich (http://wiki.ros.org/tum_simulator).

 ![ArDrone inside the simulated lab map](images/ardrone_simulator.jpg)

 ## Packages Description

-NOTE from SoftDesPt2 Dev: Some of these packages don't work properly.
+NOTE from DataVis Dev: Some of these packages don't work properly.
 We'll only be using the ardrone_vislab package but I wanted to leave the information from the other ones so that you know they're there.

 * [ardrone_helpers](ardrone_helpers): Contains the joystick controller for the ardrone.
 * [ardrone_vislab](ardrone_vislab): Contains the gazebo world files of the lab map, the ardrone model with the plugins and the simulation launch files.